-A minimum of three (3) members (including the Chair) shall constitute a quorum to conduct a hearing.
-If three appointed members are not available due to recusals or for other reasons, additional members shall be selected by the Judicial Advisor pursuant to the methodology set forth in paragraph 2 b below.
-During the summer or vacations, a meeting may be called and members will be selected as follows: a.
-Regular members will serve, if available, or b.
-In the event sufficient regular members are not available, the Judicial Advisor will appoint additional members as necessary to reach a quorum and in such a manner as to reflect the original representation of the committee.3.
-The Vice President of Student Affairs has the right to change the number and makeup of the judiciary committee as required to meet the needs of the campus, or the complaint at hand.

-4. If the complaint has been brought by a member of the Judicial Committee or the Vice complaint, the time, date and place of the hearing.
+- president, vice president or designee, including senior administrator at another college. - b.
+When possible, a committee membership will be made up of the suggested members below: - i.
+Two (2) faculty or staff selected based on the specifics of the case being heard - ii.
+Student representation based on the college's practice of appointing or electing student judiciary members. - iii.
+When a case involves residential life there should be a representative from that population on the committee - c.
+During the summer or vacations, a meeting may be called and members will be selected as follows: - i.
+Regular members (as determined above) will serve, if available - ii.
+In the event sufficient regular members are not available, the designated College Official will appoint additional members as necessary to reach a quorum and in such a manner as to reflect the original representation of the committee. - d.
+The Vice President of Student Affairs has the right to change the number and makeup of the judiciary or appeals committee as required to meet the needs of the campus, schedule availability, or the complaint at hand. - e.
+If the complaint has been brought by a member of the Judicial or Appeals Committee or the Vice President of Student Affairs, he/ she shall recuse him/herself from the Committee's deliberations and voting.

-President of Student Affairs, he/she shall recuse him/ herself from the Committee's deliberations and voting.
-5. Hearings shall be conducted by the Judicial b.
-The Respondent may remain silent or submit only a written statement or response to the complaint.